stevengharris/SplitView/README.md

 You can see an example of it in Xcode when you drag the splitter between the editor area in the middle and the Inspector on the right beyond the constraint Xcode puts on the Inspector width.
-In Xcode, when you drag-to-hide the splitter between the editor area and the Inspector, you cannot drag it back out.
+In Xcode, when you drag-to-hide the splitter between the editor area and the Inspector, you cannot drag it back out because the splitter itself is hidden.
 You need a button to invoke the hide/show action, as discussed [earlier](#modifying-and-constraining-the-default-splitter).
-The same is true with drag-to-hide using a split view.
+The same is true with drag-to-hide using a split view when `hideSplitter` is `true`.

 When your cursor moves beyond the halfway point of the constrained side, the split view previews what it will look like when the side is hidden.
 This way, you have a visual indication that the side will hide, and you can drag back out to avoid hiding it.
 If your dragging ends when the side is hidden, then it will remain hidden.

-Note that when you use drag-to-hide, the splitter is always hidden when the side is hidden (i.e., `hideSplitter` is `true` in SplitStyling).
-It makes no sense to an end user to leave the splitter showing when using drag-to-hide.
+Note that when you use drag-to-hide, the splitter may or may not be hidden when the side is hidden (depending on whether `hideSplitter` is `true` in SplitStyling).
+The preview of what the
+split view will look like if you release past the halfway point reflects your choice of setting
+for `hideSplitter`.

 To use drag-to-hide, add `dragToHideP` and/or `dragToHideS` to your `constraints` definition.
 For example, the following will constrain dragging between 20% and 80% of the width, but